SPECIALISTS IN DIESEL GENERATORS

 Alternator

 The alternator converts the power from the engine into DC electrical energy to charge the battery bank.
-The alternator is designed by Eniquest and is made in Australia.
+The alternator we use for instance is a permanent magnet style, designed and manufactured by us and is made in Australia.

 Controller